 Since the ITC was enacted, solar has grown by an average of 52% and created more than 2000,000 jobs in the US so it has promoted a healthy economy while supporting the fight against climate change.
 However, renewable energy is still a relatively new concept to many homeowners, so this lack of government backed incentive could present a challenge in continuing the rate of solar adoption across the country.

-Fortunately, SEIA is leading a national campaign along with other organizations to extend the solar Investment Tax Credit, one of the most successful clean energy policies in history.
+Fortunately, SEIA is leading a national campaign along with other organizations to help grow green jobs and to extend the solar Investment Tax Credit, one of the most successful clean energy policies in history.
 This national coalition expects to make a significant investment in lobbying, advertising, media outreach, social media and more.
 The coalition will call on lawmakers to defend the 242,000 workers and 10,000 businesses in the solar industry.
-To join the effort, visit seia.org/DefendTheITC and use #DefendTheITC on all social media platforms to tell lawmakers to extend the ITC.
+To join the effort, visit SEIA today.

 If you would like to know if solar is right for you, simply fill out the form below to learn if you qualify.
 We can’t wait to hear from you!